Cancer Research UK

 Medical Staff

-There are various consultant medical staff involved with the CRU, mainly from Medical Oncology but also from Clinical Oncology and palliative care.
-Most of the clinical trials are run predominantly by a specif SpR with the consultant in a supportive role for advice and consultation when required.
+There are various consultant medical staff involved with the CRU, mainly from Medical Oncology but also from Clinical Oncology and from palliative care.
+Most of the clinical trials are run predominantly by a specific SpR with the consultant in a supportive role for advice and consultation when required.